Danny-Tran/toDoList/README.md

 Once  you have items in your todo list, you'll see them below already categorized!

-Screenshots:
+## Screenshots:
 ![Once you're logged in you have access to the window where you have to CheckIt](https://github.com/Danny-Tran/toDoList/blob/frontEnd/public/images/homepage.png?raw=true)

 ![Easily add an item to your to do list and see it appear under the correct tab](https://github.com/Danny-Tran/toDoList/blob/frontEnd/public/images/addingtomovies.png?raw=true)

-## the nitty gritty
+## the nitty gritty ...

-We have connected a few APIs to the input  and are able to place each of the categories with the dropdown button.
+We have set up API GET requests fetching from 3 different sources making our database to search through endless!
+These are integrated into HTML with jQuery and populated into the provided categories.

+Once you've completed an item from your CheckIts, click and and it will get crossed out.
+This is handy incase you want to CheckOut something again.